 Eligibility: The Modern Languages Scholarship Fund was established in 1976 to provide scholarship money for students majoring in modern foreign languages.
 The competition is limited to full-time undergraduate students whose declared majors are in the Department of Romance Languages or Foreign Language Education in Romance Languages.

-Amount: Normally four awards of approximately $300 granted to students in study abroad programs in Summer or Fall.
+Amount: Normally four awards of approximately $300 granted to students in study away programs in Summer or Fall.

 Deadline: April 2

 Contact: Dr. Stacey Casado, Head of Department of Romance Languages, 210 Gilbert Hall, email@example.com